Wondering what’s brake bias and how it can affect you?

 If you hit the brakes and your steering wheel seems difficult to turn, you’re experiencing front brake lockup.
 This happens when the front wheels receive too much brake torque.
 To handle this, you’d need to either increase the rear bias or decrease the front bias.

 3 Ways to Adjust Brake Bias

 Now that you know what kind of adjusting you need, let’s show you how you can go about adjusting things:

-1. Let Your Car Automatically Handle Brake Bias Adjustments
+1. Let Your Car Automatically Handle the Brake Bias Adjustment